Designing Refund Bonus Schemes for Provision Point Mechanism in Civic Crowdfunding: Related Work

-PPM \cite{bagnoli1989provision} is the simplest mechanism in this class where players contribute voluntarily.
-Players gain a positive payoff only when the project gets provisioned and a payoff of zero otherwise i.e., $R^{PPM}(\sigma)=\left((0)\:|\: \forall i \in N\right)$.
-Then the payoff structure of PPM, for every Player $i$, is,
+\textit{Provision Point Mechanism (PPM).} PPM \cite{bagnoli1989provision} is the simplest mechanism in this class where agents contribute voluntarily.
+Agents gain a positive payoff only when the project gets provisioned and a payoff of zero otherwise i.e., $R^{PPM}(\sigma)=\left((0)\:|\: \forall i \in N\right)$.
+Then the payoff structure of PPM, for every Agent $i$, is,

-where, $\pi_i(\cdot) ~ \mbox{and} ~ x_i$ are Player $i$'s payoff and contribution respectively.
-PPM has been shown to have multiple equilibria and also does not guarantee strictly positive payoff to the players.
-It has led the mechanism to report under-provisioning of the projects \cite{healy2006learning}.
+where, $\pi_i(\cdot) ~ \mbox{and} ~ x_i$ are Agent $i$'s payoff and contribution respectively.
+PPM has been shown to have multiple equilibria and also does not guarantee strictly positive payoff to the agents.
+It has led the mechanism to report under-provisioning of the project, i.e., the provision point not being reached.